-He favors raising the federal minimum wage to \$15/hour.
-He supports paid family and medical leave.
+She supports raising the minimum wage to \$15/hour, and mandatory paid family and medical leave.

 3. China.
 U.S. manufacturers complain that China's policies and practices relating to technology and intellectual property have created an uneven playing field that benefits Chinese manufacturers at the expense of manufacturers from other countries.
 How would you engage with China to change their policies and practices with respect to technology and intellectual property?
 Which policies and practices would you seek to change, and to what end?